1907

 Restoration of the Historic Castle

-Ruby Falls Castle built in 1929 is restored, and the Castle Café opens.
+Ruby Falls Castle built in 1929 was restored in 2022, and the Castle Café opens.
 The project merges the castle’s history as a social gathering place with modern comforts and 21st century sustainability practices.

 2023